That's Showbiz Baby!: Background

 In 2008 and 2010, Jade auditioned for the fifth and seventh series of The X Factor.
-During the eighth series in 2011, she auditioned again; during the Bootcamp stage, Jade—who had been performing with a group named Orion—was placed into Little Mix (Note: Little Mix were originally formed as Rhythmix; the name was changed following a trademark dispute with the charity of the same name.) which was formed by the judges.
+During the eighth series in 2011, she auditioned again; during the Bootcamp stage, Jade—who had been performing with a group named Orion—was placed into Little Mix (Note: Little Mix were initially formed under the name Rhythmix; however, the name was changed due to a trademark dispute with the charity of the same name, Rhythmix.) which was formed by the judges.
 The group continued to progress through the competition and was named as winners during the finale on 11 December 2011.
 During their time as a group, they sold over 75 million records worldwide, earned six UK platinum-certified albums, and had five UK number one singles.
 In December 2021, the group announced that following the completion of the Confetti Tour in 2022, they would take a hiatus to pursue solo endeavours.
 In 2025, she revealed how she was the least enthused about the band's hiatus.
 "I did anything to avoid sitting with my thoughts.
 I was so in love with what we stood for and knew there'd be a gap when we left," she told The Fader.
 Speaking to Rolling Stone UK, Jade later expressed her doubts about being put in a girl group, telling the magazine that she did not see herself as the "conventional girl's girl.
 I was nerdy and quiet."

 In March 2022, Sony Music UK announced Jade had signed with RCA Records for her solo career; she also signed with management company Full Stop for representation.
 Born Jade Thirlwall, she dropped Thirlwall in her pursuit of a solo career, revealing "[i]t was intentional.
 I was so used to saying, 'Hi, I'm Jade from Little Mix,' for so long that removing that off the end felt really important for me."
 She further cited the continued misspelling of her surname as another reason to go by a mononym.